Legal limitations on freedom of speech

 Defamation takes two forms – libel and slander.
 Slander is generally used to refer to defamation through speech, whereas libel involves a lasting publication of the defamatory comments.

 There are various defences of defamation which can be used if legal action should be taken.
 It is not always the case that saying something negative about an individual is unlawful; in fact, if it can be proven that the statement was the truth, this is often a defence.

 If you are looking to take a defamation case to court, you will likely need to enlist the help of an expert lawyer.
-If you need legal advice quickly you could do worse than sign up for Instant Law Line, which gives you unlimited, 24/7 legal advice for just £7.99 a month.
+If you need legal advice quickly you could do worse than sign up for Instant Law Line, which gives you 24/7 legal advice from just £7.99 a month.